grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "I'd be too worried about the tanks flooding unevenly.
 We could end up turning fuckin' turtle," said Percy.
 "We need to ride it out.
 She'll come up again..."

-The sub rocked on its side for terrifying minutes, sometimes rolling in the wrong direction far enough that it seemed impossible they would not end upside down.
-Occasionally the lights would flicker, but continually shorted out.
+The sub rocked on its side for terrifying minutes, sometimes rolling in the wrong direction far enough that it seemed impossible they would not turn upside down.
+Occasionally the lights flickered, but continually shorted out.
 They listened to the ongoing sounds of the boat's stores crashing and sliding through all the compartments.

 As Hemi strained to hold himself in place and support Bastian in his, he began to doubt his own words.
-Maybe this was one of those times that the boat was not going to come back upright.
+Maybe this was one of those times when the boat was not going to come back upright.
 And even if it did, coming upright could always be the motion that set off one of the magnetic warheads.
 Cassandra had been reduced to whimpering on the deck below them, though they could hear that Owen had made his way over to her and was telling her things in a low voice they could not hear but clearly had a reassuring tone.
 Bastian just kept saying "fuck!" every few seconds, with more and more frustration.

 Captain Percy lay against the starboard wall.
 She spat, and her intuitive expectation gleaned from years of experience that she would watch it arc to the deck was defied by gravity, which pulled the brown glop back against the side of the ship.